Updated on 2024-11-08 GMT+08:00

-A route table contains a set of routes that are used to determine where network traffic from your subnets in a VPC is directed.
+A route table contains a set of routes that are used to control the traffic in and out of your subnets in a VPC.
 Each subnet must be associated with a route table.
-A subnet can only be associated with one route table, but you can associate multiple subnets with the same route table.
+A subnet can only be associated with one route table, but a route table can be associated with multiple subnets.

 Both IPv4 and IPv6 routes are supported.